DedXacaH/nix-config/README.md

+# May be broken, use on your own risk
 # NixOS configuration from DedXacaH
 I create this repo only for personal use, but, if you want to test, you can use it without any exceptions(?)